sylhare/sylhare.github.io/_posts/2015-02-15-Excel-autofind-dropdown-menu.md

 #### Have a google like search

-[Here](https://trumpexcel.com/excel-drop-down-list-with-search-suggestions/) is a sweet example that requires 1 column with the values and 3 helping columns and a cell that will be used to do the google like search:
+[Here](https://trumpexcel.com/excel-drop-down-list-with-search-suggestions/) is a sweet example that requires 1 column with the values and 3 helping columns, and a cell that will be used to do the Google-like search:

 | **E**.
 Available values | **F**. criteria matching | **G**.
 Occurrence count | **H**.
 Found values |
 |------------------|-------------------|-----------------|--------------|